unep-grid/mapx-documentation/docs/user-interface/draw-tool.rst

 Once the tool is activated, users must first choose the type of geometries that will compose their dataset (no mixing allowed) as well as its name.
-Once done, the options specific to the draw tool appear in the tool bar.
+Once done, the options specific to the draw tool appear in the menu bar.
 Depending on the type of geometries selected, there are 7 or 8 buttons allowing to perform the following actions (from left to right):